 Timothy Lucas, MD is the Director of the Translational Neuromodulation Laboratory and Associate Director of the Center For Neuro-Engineering and Therapeutics.
 His lab develops implantable brain-computer interface devices to bypass or augment damaged neural connections as a treatment for paralysis.
 They also examine decoding strategies for electrocorticography in human BCI applications.

 Neuro-Oncology research on a host of topics is being conducted by several of Penn Neurosurgery faculty.
 Donald O'Rourke, MD, is interested in the cell and molecular biology of erbB family receptor tyrosine kinases.
+He also serves as the Director of the Human Brain Tumor Tissue Bank, which provides tumor tissue to researchers for the purpose of advancing neuro-oncology research.
+The Harvest website is a platform for researchers to access the de-identified inventory of specimens linked to clinical data.
 Leslie Sutton, MD, has research interests in the areas of brain tumor treatment and biology, and fetal surgery.
 James Schuster, MD, PhD, is especially interested in treatment of metastatic involvement of the spine from other primary tumors including lung, breast, renal, and prostate cancer.

 The Smith Neurotrauma Laboratory’s main research focus centers on the study of the mechanisms and progressive degenerative damage that occurs with brain trauma.
 Specific concentration is paid to the nerve fibers in the brain, or axons, which are vulnerable to trauma.

-The research focus of the Watson laboratory centers on understanding the mechanisms that underlie traumatic brain injury and the development of potential therapeutic treatment strategies.
+The research focus of the Sharpe Spine Biomechanics laboratory centers on understanding the mechanisms that underlie traumatic brain injury and the development of potential therapeutic treatment strategies.

 Resnick and Storm Laboratories